techstars-archive/taskstar/README.md

 After the task has been completed the Hackstar returns to the task description page and marks the task as "Done", which moves the task to the "Finished Tasks" queue.

+## Usage

+First do a `git clone` of the repo.

+Run `bundle install`.

+Then add your team names to the `teams` array in `db/seeds.rb`.

+Next run `heroku create` then `git push heroku master`.

+Once the app has been deployed to heroku run `heroku run rake db:setup`.

+And you're done.

 ## License

 Released under the [MIT License](http://www.opensource.org/licenses/MIT).